The Music section is currently being updated to reflect latest teaching and learning. Due for completion in Nov 2022.

 - Children from across the school have the opportunity to join a rock band.
-This is facilitated by a company called Rock Steady.

 We have a well-resourced music department and provide lots of opportunities for our musicians to perform.
 In school we produce shows like Charlie & the Chocolate Factory and The Lion King, plus we have Christmas celebrations, regular music assemblies and a new series of informal concerts.

 Music is a great way of sharing kindness and many of the songs that we sing as a school celebrate friendship and characteristics of healthy relationships.
 Providing opportunities for children to evaluate the compositions and performances of their peers also helps to develop empathy.

 The children perform at venues such as the Blackheath Concert Halls, the Broadway Theatre at Catford and the O2 Arena, and get the chance to work with professional musicians from outside organisations, such as the London Community Gospel Choir, the Cavatina Chamber Music Trust and Young Voices.